AbdulRahmanAlHamali/flutter_typeahead/README.md

 - `hideWithKeyboard`: Hide the suggestions box when the keyboard is hidden. `True` by default.

 You can also very generally hide the suggestions box by returning `null` from the `suggestionsCallback`.
+This is different from returning an empty list, which will show the empty widget.

 ### Customizing the animation